hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace_schema_group.html.markdown

 * `namespace_id` - (Required) The ID of the EventHub Namespace.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which the Schema Group's Namespace exists.
-Changing this forces a new resource to be created.

 * `schema_compatibility_type` - (Required) The compatibility of this schema group.
 Possible values are `None`, `Backward`, `Forward`.
 Changing this forces a new resource to be created.

 * `schema_type` - (Required) The Type of this schema group.
 Possible values are `Avro`, `Unknown`.
 Changing this forces a new resource to be created.